 Teeth move throughout life whether you have worn braces or not.
 It is part of the natural aging process.
 This is why retainer wear is recommended indefinitely to maintain your orthodontic result over your lifetime.

 How about retainers glued to the backs of teeth?

 As mentioned above, you can choose to have non-removable bonded retainers.
-We don’t say “permanent,” since they can removed at any time, just not by you, but by your Vestal, NY orthodontist.
+We don’t say “permanent,” since they can removed at any time, just not by you, but by your orthodontist.
 They are a thin wire attached (bonded) to the back of either the upper or lower teeth to keep them in place.
-They require special hygiene procedures and regular check-ups to the family dentist.
+They require special hygiene procedures and regular check-ups to your family dentist.